oskogstad/JaWS/README.md

     - ```gradle javadoc``` if you want javadoc.

 * Simple echo server example, listening on port 40506:
+    - import jaws
+    - implement the interface WebSocketEventHandler
+    - create a JaWS object and give it a port
+    - set the event handler
+    - start JaWS!

 ``` java
 import jaws.*;
 public class Main implements WebSocketEventHandler {